EternalllZM/rtd-codz/docs/source/rules.rst

 Not only is this disruptive, it is specifically not allowed in the channel descriptions of the discussion channels.
 Please take it somewhere else not in the server.

 Rule 3 - No Disrespect or Drama
 ------------
 .. important::
     :ref:`Please be respectful to others on the server and do not engage in drama or arguments in public channels.
-    Furthermore, please report disruptions of drama or disrespect to our Modmail system.`
+    Report disruptions by means of drama or disrespect to our Modmail system.`

 - **Insulting others is not allowed.**